-- You may experience a short detour on this trail during mid-season (Season is December - April).
+- You may experience a short detour on this trail during mid-season (December through April).

-- Registration at the park ranger station is required for this trail and is open 8 a.m. until 4 p.m. during the winter, and 8 a.m. until 5 p.m. during the summer.
+- Registration at the park ranger station is required for this trail, which is open 8 a.m. until 4 p.m. during the winter, and 8 a.m. until 5 p.m. during the summer.

-The Friends of Collier-Seminole State Park offer GUIDED CANOE TRIPS during season (December - March).
-Step off the pavement and paddle into "the Real Florida.”
-Experience an easy enjoyable, and educational adventure on the Blackwater River.
+The Friends of Collier-Seminole State Park offer guided canoe trips during season (December through March).
+Step off the pavement and paddle into the Real Florida.
+Experience an easy, enjoyable and educational adventure on the Blackwater River.

 - Space is limited, so call 1-239-394-3397 for reservations.